om-arya/T.O.M/README.md

 <!-- CONTRIBUTING -->
 <a id="contributing"></a>
 ## Contributing 🤚
 If you have a suggestion that would make T.O.M. better, please feel free to contact us and submit ideas!
+We'd love to hear your feedback.

 Or, you can directly submit your own feature by doing the following:
 1. Fork the Project